Essential Cloud Management Best Practices

-Mistakes are commonplace in any networking environment, and especially when it comes to administering complex public cloud infrastructure with multiple engineers working asynchronously.
+Mistakes are commonplace in any networking environment, especially when it comes to administering complex public cloud infrastructure with multiple engineers working asynchronously.

 Too often, we’ll get wrapped up in “deploying tool X” or “connect to external network Y” and forget to check on our own network posture.